MedicalDataAI/DiagUS/README.md

 Download the zip of [model checkpoints](https://pan.baidu.com/s/1NBT27balyJLss3iykFEuLg?pwd=xdjw) (key:```xdjw```), decompress and put all pkl files into ../DiagCHD/weights/checkpoints.

 ## <img src='/sundry/听诊器.gif' width="30px"> Our Dataset
-We have provided sample data in the dataset directory.
+We have provided sample data in the data directory.

 ## <img src='/sundry/1f3ac.gif' width="30px"> Inference Demo
 You can visualize our inference results and evaluation metrics using the following commands.: